• Skip to primary navigation

 • Whole30

-Dirty rice is a southern classic dish typically made with a combination of small pieces of pork, chicken, and beef.
-When I mentioned wanting to use diced chicken livers to my wife, she said something like...
-"That's fine, but I will need to eat something else for dinner."
-It hurt my heart a little, but what I decided is that if she didn't want to eat them, then you might not either.
+Dirty rice is a classic Southern dish typically made with a combination of small pieces of pork, chicken, and beef.
+When I mentioned wanting to use diced chicken livers to my wife, she said something like, "That's fine, but I will need to eat something else for dinner."
+It hurt my heart a little, but I decided that if she didn't want to eat them, you might not either.
 So this Instant Pot dirty rice version is a little less "authentic" than I would like.
-But, for that reason, it is much more palatable; even for our 3-year-old daughter who doesn't like rice, but devoured a big bowl of this!
+But, for that reason, it is much more palatable—even for our 3-year-old daughter, who doesn't like rice, but devoured a big bowl of this!

 Why This Recipe Works